Medicare Enrolled

 What this data tells you about Dr. Marx

-Dr. Randall Marx is an orthopaedic foot and ankle surgery physician in San Antonio, TX, with 18 years in practice.
+Dr. Randall Marx is an orthopaedic foot and ankle surgery physician in San Antonio, TX, with 18 years of NPI registration.
 Based on federal Medicare data, Dr. Marx performed 4,612 Medicare services across 3,037 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Marx received a total of $2,852 from 4 pharmaceutical and/or device companies across 26 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in orthopaedic foot and ankle surgery physician.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.